NCAR/QAtools/README.md

 # QAtools
+(This page refers to the legacy R based QAtools that was used up until 2022.
+In 2023 a new Jupyter Notebook based tool called QAtools Notebook was released.)

 A Shiny app for data quality assurance testing.

 This repository has the content for an extended Shiny app that provides functions to use when reviewing